 The Obstacle in Our Path Parable

-The Obstacle in Our Path Parable can be used to show how every obstacle in our path is an opportunity for reward.
+You can use the Obstacle in Our Path Parable to show how every obstacle in our path is an opportunity for reward.
 However, most people see the obstacle and go the other way.

 The Ripple Effect

-Have you ever wondered, "What is the ripple effect?"
+Have you ever wondered, “What is the ripple effect?”
 Most likely, the common phrase in economics and other industries came from this parable.
 The ripple effect basically just means that there are often unintended consequences of any action.
-This short anecdote for speeches can be used to teach that concept.
+You can use this short anecdote for speeches to teach this concept.

 A troubled monk goes to his Abbott for guidance, and after listening intently, the Abbott asks the monk to join him on a walk.
 The arrive at a pond near the back of the monastery.
 The Abbott asks the monk to pick up a stone and toss it into the center of the pond.
 The monk complies.
 “Now,” said the Abbott, “as the ripples come closer to the shore, stick your finger in the water to try to stop them.”
 The monk tries, but as he sticks his finger in the water, the action just creates more ripples.